5 ways to reduce server running costs

 In order to reduce server running costs, there is a possibility that things necessary for stable operation, such as redundancy and availability, will be reduced, so we do not recommend implementing everything just because it will be cheaper

-However, if you can reduce server costs, that amount will go directly to your company's profits, so
+However, if you can reduce server costs, that amount will directly translate into company profits, so

-it's a good idea to understand the advantages and disadvantages and make appropriate cost reductions.
+it's best to understand the advantages and disadvantages and then implement appropriate cost reduction measures.

 1